Simspace/rosebud/rosebud/README.md

 [![Version badge][]][version]

 `rosebud` captures functions and patterns often reached for when working with `Data.Tree` from the `containers` package.
-The dependences are intentionally kept very light.
+The dependencies are intentionally kept very light.

 See the Haddocks for more info on the library.